devnull-tools/rboss/README.md

 rboss
 =============

-Use this tool to create profiles for JBoss Application Server and use twiddle to scan a running JBoss AS or execute scripts.
+This tool helps you manage a JBoss application server (EAP or Wildfly).

 Installation
 -----------

     gem install rboss

-### Direct Dependencies

-    * yummi

 ### Configuration

-Set a RBOSS_CLI_HOME variable pointing to your JBoss AS home location that has jboss-cli for using rboss-cli, for using twiddle, set a RBOSS_TWIDDLE_HOME variable pointing to you JBoss AS that has twiddle.
+Set a `RBOSS_CLI_HOME` variable pointing to your JBoss AS home location that has `jboss-cli` for using `rboss-cli`, for using twiddle, set a `RBOSS_TWIDDLE_HOME` variable pointing to you JBoss AS that has twiddle.

 Using rboss-cli
 -----------

-rboss-cli is a helper tool for jboss-cli, it maps resource paths and helps the operation invoke.
+`rboss-cli` is a helper tool for `jboss-cli`, it maps resource paths and helps the operation invoke.

 ### Basics